Becoming a Missionary

 What the missionary is learning about God.

-What the missionary is learning about ourselves.
+What the missionary is learning about himself.

 What the missionary is learning about ministry.

-How the missionary’s immediate family’s relationship is with God.
+The missionary’s immediate family relationships with God.

-The missionary’s physical needs.
+The missionary family’s physical needs.

-The missionary’s spiritual struggles.
+The missionary family’s spiritual struggles.

 Financial Support